 Unofficial guide to weddings at York Registry Office

-As a local York wedding photographer, I have plenty of experience with York Registry Office weddings, so I’ve written an unofficial guide for anyone planning, or attending a York Registry Office wedding.
-(Up dated 2022)
+As a local York wedding photographer, I have plenty of experience attending and photographing York Registry Office weddings, so I’ve written an unofficial guide for anyone planning, or attending a York Registry Office wedding.
+(Up dated 2024)

 York is a beautiful and historic city, and thankfully it has a really beautiful registry office very conveniently located for great photos and plenty of reception venues.